How to Throw a Virtual Dinner Party in 2025 That Pops

 Roaring 20s

-Take a step back to the roaring 1920s and create your own speakeasy by implementing online mixology classes into your virtual dinner party.
-Turn up the jazz and sip Prohibition-era cocktails like highballs, Sazerac, sidecars or the fruity and rum-based Mary Pickford.
+Take a step back to the roaring 1920s — think Great Gatsby Themed Party Ideas — and create your own speakeasy by adding online mixology classes to your virtual dinner party.
+Turn up the jazz and sip on Prohibition-era cocktails like highballs, Sazerac, sidecars or the fruity, rum-based Mary Pickford.

 Holiday Happenings

-Christmas virtual dinner parties are the time for everybody to break out the jingle bells, mistletoe and Santa hats.
-Have an ugly sweater contest, conduct a Secret Santa reveal, watch How the Grinch Stole Christmas or take an online mixology class or online cooking class to learn how to make festive cocktails and holiday cookies, and other sweet treats.
+Christmas virtual dinner parties are the perfect excuse to break out the jingle bells, mistletoe and Santa hats.
+Try an ugly sweater contest, conduct a Secret Santa reveal, stream How the Grinch Stole Christmas or take an online mixology or cooking class to make festive cocktails and holiday treats.

 Show Tunes